Injection (medicine)

 An injection necessarily causes a small puncture wound to the body, and thus may cause localized pain or infection.
 The occurrence of these side effects varies based on injection location, the substance injected, needle gauge, procedure, and individual sensitivity.
 Rarely, more serious side effects including gangrene, sepsis, and nerve damage may occur.
 Fear of needles, also called needle phobia, is also common and may result in anxiety and fainting before, during, or after an injection.
 To prevent the localized pain that occurs with injections the injection site may be numbed or cooled before injection and the person receiving the injection may be distracted by a conversation or similar means.
 To reduce the risk of infection from injections, proper aseptic technique should be followed to clean the injection site before administration.
 If needles or syringes are reused between people, or if an accidental needlestick occurs, there is a risk of transmission of bloodborne diseases such as HIV and hepatitis.

 Unsafe injection practices contribute to the spread of bloodborne diseases, especially in less-developed countries.
 To combat this, safety syringes exist which contain features to prevent accidental needlestick injury and reuse of the syringe after it is used once.
 Furthermore, recreational drug users who use injections to administer the drugs commonly share or reuse needles after an injection.
 This has led to the development of needle exchange programs and safe injection sites as a public health measure, which may provide new, sterile syringes and needles to discourage the reuse of syringes and needles.
 Used needles should ideally be placed in a purpose-made sharps container which is safe and resistant to puncture.
 Some locations provide free disposal programs for such containers for their citizens.

 Types

 Injections are classified in multiple ways, including the type of tissue being injected into, the location in the body the injection is designed to produce effects, and the duration of the effects.
-Regardless of classification, injections require a puncture to be made, thus requiring sterile environments and procedures to minimize the risk of introducing pathogens into the body.
+Regardless of classification, injections require a puncture to be made, necessitating sterile environments and procedures to minimize the risk of introducing pathogens into the body.
 All injections are considered forms of parenteral administration, which avoids the first pass metabolism which would potentially affect a medication absorbed through the gastrointestinal tract.